-Boating accidents can result in severe injuries and, in the worst of cases, even wrongful death.
-Because many associate boating with recreational activity, it is common for boat drivers and passengers to have their guards down when it comes to safety.
-Unfortunately, this negligence can lead to accidents.
+In Georgia, we are fortunate to have numerous lakes and rivers and a climate that allows us to enjoy our waterways for most of the year.
+But with having fun on the water comes a heightened risk of accidents.
+Boating accidents can result in severe injuries and in the worst of cases: wrongful death.
+Because many associate boating with recreational activity, it is common for boat drivers and passengers to have their guard down when it comes to safety.

-Ross Moore II, P.C. is passionate about fighting for just compensation on behalf of the injured.
+Ross Moore II, P.C. understands what injury victims and their families go through, and he is passionate about fighting for just compensation on their behalf.
 Our firm can thoroughly investigate the causes of your or your loved one’s injuries and work to prove negligence.
 We fight not only for compensation that will take care of your present circumstances, but also for compensation that secures your future.
-Begin a free case evaluation with an experienced Atlanta injury attorney from our firm today!
+Begin your free initial case evaluation with an experienced boating accident attorney in Atlanta today!

 Boating accidents may be caused by a number of factors.
-Our firm will meticulously investigate the circumstances surrounding your accident to determine who may be held liable for your injuries.
+Attorney Ross Moore will meticulously investigate the circumstances surrounding your accident to determine who may be held liable for your injuries.

 In many cases, the operator of a boat may be held negligent for the following: